kalisio/kargo/docs/tips/README.md

 Note that **kargo-toolbox** provides the **ImageMagick** tool
 :::

-# How to OpenStreetMap data ?
+## How to generate OpenStreetMap data ?

 The generation is based on the [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) project toolbox.